Acute and Chronic Sinusitis

 - Scenario #4 - Nasal Polyps: Click here for more information on this situation.

-So what is a person to do if they truly have bona fide sinus infections that keep persisting or recurring despite optimal use of antibiotics, steroids, saline sinus washes (Neilmed Sinus Rinse recommended; sinus irrigation devices also exist for greater ease), and other medications?
+So what is a person to do if they truly have bona fide sinus infections that keep persisting or recurring despite optimal use of antibiotics, steroids, saline sinus washes (Neilmed Sinus Rinse recommended), and other medications?
 That's when sinus surgery is considered.

 The goal of sinus surgery whether it is performed endoscopically or via balloon sinuplasty is to make the small drainage openings of the sinuses into the nose larger.
 That's it!
 By making the sinus openings big enough, the sinuses can't get obstructed as easily and therefore allow for good sinus drainage no matter how much swelling or inflammation may be present.
 Good sinus drainage prevents/minimizes sinus infections.
 Paradoxically however, sinus surgery may make your allergy symptoms worse (easier for allergens to gain access into your nose and sinuses since things are opened up), so it's very important to get your allergies under good control before sinus surgery is performed.
 For those with asthma, having sinus surgery has been shown to markedly improve lung function resulting in decreased number of asthma attacks and use of inhalers overall.